 Bluffton University welcomes applications from home school students.
 In addition to standardized test scores such as the ACT or SAT and a transcript of courses, a personal interview is required.
 A reading list and writing sample also may be requested.
 Contact the admissions office for more information.

-Bluffton University participates in the College Credit Plus Program.
-This program allows Bluffton University to partner with a select number of high schools as well as allow a limited number of high school students to enroll in college courses and receive both college and high school credit.
+In addition, Bluffton University participates in the College Credit Plus Program by partnering with a select number of high schools in offering Bluffton University course credit as well as allowing a limited number of high school students to enroll in courses at Bluffton University.
 Contact the admissions office for details on application and admission requirements for the College Credit Plus Program.

 The advanced placement program of the college entrance examination board was developed to give recognition to applicants who take college-level courses in secondary school.
-Thus, some students may be excused from certain college requirements by satisfactorily passing the advanced placement examination in American history, European history, biology, chemistry and mathematics.
+Thus, students may earn college credit and may be excused from certain college requirements by satisfactorily passing advanced placement examinations.

-Credit and waiver will be issued to applicants who earn a score of four or five on any of these examinations.
-Credit and/or waiver may be issued for a score of three upon recommendation of the department concerned and/or the dean of academic affairs.
+Credit and possible course waiver will be issued to applicants who earn a score of four or five on any of these examinations.
+Credit and/or course waiver may be issued for a score of three upon recommendation of the department concerned and/or the dean of academic affairs.
+More info...

 In determining eligibility for admission, Bluffton will carefully consider whether each applicant individually has the proper background for study at a liberal arts university.